DarthPointer/DAUM/Downloadables/DAUM/ReadMe.txt

 You MUST have Offseter tool 1.3 or higher downloaded for all currently available benefits from automation!

 How to use:
+0.0) Rename ExampleConfig.json to Config.json if you don't have Config.json yet.
+If you do, check if Example contains any new fileds introduced you might want to add in Config.
-0.0) Open Config.json and change offSetterPath value to absolute filename of OffSetter.exe.
+0.1) Open Config.json and change offSetterPath value to absolute filename of OffSetter.exe.
-0.1) Set your DRG Parser installation path to use parse command if you want automation levels grow insane.
+0.2) Set your DRG Parser installation path to use parse command if you want automation levels grow insane.
-0.2) In case you have configged parser path, you can also set a flag to run re-parsing automatically after each change you made by DAUM.
+0.3) In case you have configged parser path, you can also set a flag to run re-parsing automatically after each change you made by DAUM.
 How far are we from getting a DIY IDE?

 Interactive mode: